Viral protein: Viral regulatory and accessory proteins

 Viral regulatory and accessory proteins have many functions.
 These viral proteins control and influence viral gene expressions in the viral genome, including viral structural gene transcription rates.
 Viral regulatory and accessory proteins also influence and adjust cellular functions of the host cell, such as the regulation of genes, and apoptosis.

 In DNA viruses and retroviruses, viral regulatory proteins can enhance viral gene transcription, likewise, these proteins can also enhance host cellular gene transcription too.

 Viral accessory proteins, also known as auxiliary proteins, are coded for by the genome of retroviruses.
 Most viral accessory proteins only carry out their functions in specific types of cells.
 Also, they do not have much influence on the replication of the virus.
 However, in some instances, maintaining the replication of viruses would require the help (and function) of viral accessory proteins.

 Endogenous retroviral proteins

-Syncytin is an endogenous retrovirus protein that has been captured in the mammalian genome to allow membrane fusion in placental morphogenesis.
+Syncytin is an endogenous retrovirus protein that has been endogenized in the mammalian genome to allow membrane fusion in placental morphogenesis.